juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 1. Consider writing additional helper functions if you need them.
 2. There are four important pieces of information you may wish to store:
-a. secret_word​: The word to guess.
+- secret_word​: The word to guess.
 This is already used as the parameter name for the ​hangman​ function.
-b. letters_guessed​: The letters that have been guessed so far.
+- letters_guessed​: The letters that have been guessed so far.
 If they guess a letter that is already in ​letters_guessed​, you should print a message telling them they've already guessed that but do not penalize them for it.
-c. guesses_remaining​: The number of guesses the user has left.
+- guesses_remaining​: The number of guesses the user has left.
 Note that in our example game, the penalty for choosing an incorrect vowel is different than the penalty for choosing an incorrect consonant.
-d. warnings_remaining​: The number of warnings the user has left.
+- warnings_remaining​: The number of warnings the user has left.
 Note that a user only loses a warning for inputting either a symbol or a letter that has already been guessed.

 #### G. Example Game: